 - Engineer (12)

 - SAP Consultant (12)

 - Process Associate (11)

-I applied online and the process took 2 weeks – interviewed at Tata Consultancy Services in April 2014.
+I applied online.
+The process took 2 weeks – interviewed at Tata Consultancy Services (Toronto, ON) in April 2014.

-I applied through college or university and interviewed at Tata Consultancy Services.
+I applied through college or university – interviewed at Tata Consultancy Services (Toronto, ON).

 Then the HR employee asked me some HR questions: Conflict Resolution w/ example, how to handle and deal with criticism w/ example, how to manage tasks with high pressure and deadlines w/ example.